Where to go Trick or Treating in Sydney in 2023

 You could try carving a jack-o-lantern - we hear watermelons are cheaper and easier than pumpkins - creating frightfully delicious treats in the kitchen, getting crafty with these DIY Halloween Bath Bombs or watching a scary movie!

-Got good neighbours?
-You could host a costume street parade in your street and a trick or treat treasure hunt.
+Do you have good neighbours?
+You could host a costume street parade in your street and a trick-or-treat treasure hunt.

 More Halloween Hocus Pocus